Riley-Py/UWaterloo-Work/MSE 261/Topic 6/Risk Management (Topic 6).md

 	- Diagram of this:
 		- ![[Pasted image 20251107113329.png]]
 	- *Intrinsic value* - option premium needs to be greater than this value, which is derived from strike price subtracted from current price when the stock is below the strike price
-	- *Extrinsic value* - option premium varies depending on invest
+	- *Extrinsic value* - option premium varies depending on investors' expectation of the future price of the stock.
+Happens when the put option strike price is below the current price of the share (i.e. the share went up)
+	- Can be thought of as insurance on individual stocks, and insurance itself is just a put option
+		- Example: Pay a fee in order to
 - *Leverage effect* - magnifies gains/losses
 	- Traders purchase the right to buy stocks
 	- Controls stocks of higher value than initial investment, and only need to pay the option premium upfront, not the stock price